mahmad321git/ahmad-idrees/Task3_API_Automation/README.md

 ## Is the Solution easy to Maintain & Scale?
+Yes, I have choose the framework in such a way that it will help to maintain & scale the project needs dynamically, I will explain it further how:

 ### Easy to Maintain
 - **Modular Structure:**
   Each CRUD operation is encapsulated in separate test methods within a dedicated test class.
 This separation makes it easy to locate, update, or extend tests without impacting unrelated areas.
 - **Centralized Configuration:**
-  Common settings, such as the base URI and content type, are defined in a centralized `@BeforeClass` setup method.
-This reduces duplication and simplifies configuration updates.
+  Common settings, such as the base URI and content type, are defined in a centralized `@BeforeClass` , `@afterClass` annotations, this reduces duplication and simplifies configuration updates.
 - **Maven Dependency Management:**
   Using Maven allows for straightforward management and upgrading of dependencies.
 With version control in the `pom.xml`, the project remains consistent and up-to-date.